mishalshanavas/notes-bot/README.md

 ## Usage 🛠️
 0. **Clone the Repo** `git clone https://github.com/mishalshanavas/notes-bot `

+1. **Requirements** Install required dependencies with `pip install -r requirements.txt`

-1. **Account Configuration:** Provide Instagram credentials (username and password) within the `USERNAME` and `PASSWORD` constants in `main.py`
+2. **Account Configuration:** Provide Instagram credentials (username and password) within the `USERNAME` and `PASSWORD` constants in `main.py`

-2. **Customization:** Tailor the bot's messaging approach, interval timings, and notification content by modifying the relevant constants and functions.
+3. **Customization:** Tailor the bot's messaging approach, interval timings, and notification content by modifying the relevant constants and functions.

-3. **Execution:** Upon executing the script, the bot verifies the presence of existing authentication cookies 🍪.
+4. **Execution:** Upon executing the script, the bot verifies the presence of existing authentication cookies 🍪.
 If absent, it creates cookies through the login procedure.
 Use `python main.py` to start the script

-4. **Note Dispatch:** The bot operates within an infinite loop ♾️, continuously monitoring the current time.
+5. **Note Dispatch:** The bot operates within an infinite loop ♾️, continuously monitoring the current time.
 It sends Note featuring updated content based on the current time and the defined interval.

-5. **User Engagement:** Followers receive captivating messages that showcase the current time with clock emojis 🕓🕘 and incorporate interactive questions ❓.
+6. **User Engagement:** Followers receive captivating messages that showcase the current time with clock emojis 🕓🕘 and incorporate interactive questions ❓.
 This fosters user engagement and interactions with the account.

 **Note:** The Notes Bot project serves as a foundational code structure that necessitates further refinement and adaptation to ensure compatibility with potential updates to the Instagram API or the `instagrapi` library.